igor-barinov/lisman-lab-analysis/README_new.md

 To revert all disabled ROIs, go to `Data -> Toggle -> ROI -> Enable All`.
 All ROIs will then have their original values

 #### **Plotting**
-> You can plot data, averages, and experiment information
+> You can plot data, its averages, and any experiment information

 ##### Selecting What to Plot
 Under the `Plot` menu, you can choose to toggle `Show Lifetime`, `Show Green Intensity`, `Show Red Intensity`, and `Show Annotations`.
 By default, `Show Lifetime`, `Show Green Intensity`, and `Show Red Intensity` will be toggled on.
 However, if one of the data types are missing (e.g. no valid red intensity values), then you will not be able to plot that data type. `Show Annotations` is toggled off by default, and can only be toggled on once a [DNA type](#dna-type) is present and the [number of baseline points](#solutions) is set.